SymfonyCasts/symfony-ux/sfcasts/turbo/login-redirect.md

 passing this the name of our login route - `app_login` - then return `true`.

 That's it!
-If the response is a redirect... and the request is happening inside of a frame... and what we're redirecting to the login page.
-That's a problem.
+If the response is a redirect... and the request is happening inside of a frame... and we're redirecting to the login page... then that's a problem.
 That's going to break the frame.
-And so, we'll wrap the redirect with our fake redirect so that our JavaScript can navigate the page.
+And so, we'll wrap the redirect with our fake redirect so that our JavaScript can navigate things.

-Let's try it!
+Testing time!
 Log back in... go back to a product page, scroll down to the reviews, and then, in the other tab, refresh and log out.

-Ok, back in tab number 1, try to submit the review form.
+Back in tab number 1, try to submit the review form.
 Beautiful!
 We are smoothly redirected to the login page!
 This problem just got solved for *any* `<turbo-frame>` on our site.

 Okay team!
 Enough with turbo frames!
-Next let's turn to part 3 of Turbo:
+It's time to dive into part 3 of Turbo:
 Turbo Streams.
-This feature is probably the smallest of the three, but probably *the* most fun to work with.
+This feature is probably the smallest of the three, but also *the* most fun to work with.